spyderbat/spyctl/docs/tutorials/spyctl_basics.rst

     spyctl diff -f python_srv_baseline.yaml --latest

-The output of the diff command will display all activity that doesn't match the baseline.
+The output of the diff command will display all activity that doesn't match the |baseline|.
-If there are deviations, and those deviations should be added to the baseline, you can use the ``merge`` command to add them to the baseline:
+If there are deviations, and those deviations should be added to the |baseline|, you can use the ``merge`` command to add them to the |baseline|:

 .. code-block:: none